AaltoSciComp/scicomp-docs/triton/apps/tensorflow.rst

 First, check the tutorials up to and including :doc:`../tut/gpu`.

+The basic way to use is via the Python in the ``anaconda`` module.
+The versions with ``-tf2`` (the default ones) have Tensorflow 2 installed, so it works on both the CPU and GPU queues.
+If you use ``module spider anaconda``, you can see a ``-tf1`` version available.

+.. warning:: Tensorflow 1.x was CPU-only or GPU-only

-With tensorflow, you have to decide at *install time* if you want a version that runs on CPUs or GPUs.
+   With tensorflow 1.x, you have to decide at *install time* if you want a version that runs on CPUs or GPUs.
 This means that we can't install it for everyone and expect it to work everywhere - you have to load something different if you want it to run on login node/regular nodes (probably for testing) or GPU nodes.
-You probably want to use GPUs.

-The basic way to use is via the Python in the ``anaconda3`` module (or ``anaconda2``) - but these modules have the GPU version installed, so you can't run or test on the login node.

-If you ``module spider anaconda3`` (or 2), you can see several versions ending in ``-cpu`` or ``-gpu``.
-These have respectively the CPU and GPU versions of tensorflow installed.
+The old ``-cpu`` and ``-gpu`` versions in the ``anaconda2`` and ``anaconda3`` modules denoted this.

+   With tensorflow 2.x, they solved this problem (thankfully)

 Don't load any additional CUDA modules, anaconda includes everything.

 If you use GPUs, you need ``--constraint='kepler|pascal|volta'`` in order to select a GPU new enough to run tensorflow.
-(Note that as we get never cards, this will need further updating).
+(Note that as we get newer cards, this will need further updating).

 .. include:: ../examples/tensorflow/tensorflow_mnist.rst